CES should move to an innovative city

 Perhaps, in the end, it’s time to move CES to a modern city?

-While I have no specific answer as to where to send conference-goers – Denver?
+While I have no specific answer as to where to send conference-goers — Denver?
 San Francisco?
 LA?
 Dubai?
-Berlin? – perhaps the real answer is for Las Vegas fix its very real and very difficult transport, electrical, and data problems so innovation can thrive in this strange desert oasis.
-As it stands, the city that wants to play host to thousands of technologists isn’t very technological and its amenities – aimed more at bachelorette parties than LAN parties – are insufficient and even dangerously lacking.
+Berlin? — perhaps the real answer is for Las Vegas to fix its very real and very difficult transport, electrical and data problems so innovation can thrive in this strange desert oasis.
+As it stands, the city that wants to play host to thousands of technologists isn’t very technological, and its amenities — aimed more at bachelorette parties than LAN parties — are insufficient and even dangerously lacking.

 Perhaps the next big event will not be physical.
 After all, the reason for having a yearly tech festival has changed.
 CES used to be forward-looking: products that launched there in January appeared on shelves months later.
-The current model is flipped: the coolest stuff launches on line a year before and is shown in the flesh at CES.
-Croudfunded projects that finished in April appear at CES in January as a sort of coming-out party.
+The current model is flipped: the coolest stuff launches online a year before and is shown in the flesh at CES.
+Crowdfunded projects that finished in April appear at CES in January as a sort of coming-out party.
 But do people really care anymore?
-Crowdfunders care about shipping product, not about spending thousands at a booth in a hostile city.
+Crowdfunders care about shipping product, not about spending thousands on a booth in a hostile city.

 A lot has to change to make CES amazing again.
 Perhaps it’s too late.
 But Las Vegas does the world no favors and actively harms its image when it can’t keep up with the future.Featured Image: John Locher/AP